 And lastly the third pillar is Creative Applications – and these are enabling you to create not only on personal computers, but also wherever you are with mobile devices, all connected through the Creative Cloud.
 This includes a whole new collection of Adobe touch apps to run on tablets and other mobile devices, including Proto, Kuler, Debut, Collage, Carousel, Ideas, and Photoshop Touch.
 In addition, membership also includes access to all Adobe creative desktop products you know and love, including Photoshop, Illustrator, and Dreamweaver and Premiere and InDesign, possibly Lightroom, more.
 You can download and install any of these applications you choose as part of your membership, and these are all connected to Creative Cloud via desktop sync.
 They also interact with the touch apps, and you can move files between desktop and touch as you’re working.

-[UPDATE (April 23rd) — Adobe says there will be a permanently free level of membership to the Creative Cloud that will include many exclusive tools and services.]
+[UPDATE (April 23rd) — Adobe says there will be a permanently free level of membership to the Creative Cloud that will include many exclusive tools and services for life.]

 Why Is It Important?

 Well, because this looks to be a key direction Adobe is going in, a new (additional) model for offering their software and how it is used.
 The company started off with a toe in the water with CS5.5 software subscriptions, but is expanding that option substantially here.
-Creative Cloud membership is essentially a broader subscription-based program – in other words, renting the software that’s used, which works so long as the monthly payments are made.
+Creative Cloud membership is essentially a broader subscription-based program for their flagship tools.
 To quote a press release yesterday, “Adobe’s Digital Media growth strategy revolves around its recently announced Creative Cloud and will enable the company to rapidly deliver new product capabilities and services, penetrate untapped market segments, and increase overall engagement with customers.”

 As implied, this model of software is going to be a significant change because it means Adobe’s engineering teams can improve the applications more frequently, and as they come up with new ideas, they can put them in the app and you can get them, not just once a year.